Sam Cunningham: College career

-Cunningham was a letterman for University of Southern California's football team from 1970 through 1972 where he played fullback.
-He was named an All-American in 1972, and was a member of USC’s 1972 national championship team.
+He was named an All-American in 1972, and was a captain of USC's 1972 12–0 national championship team.
 He scored four touchdowns in the 1973 Rose Bowl, which is still the modern-day Rose Bowl record, and was named Player of the Game.
-He was inducted into the Rose Bowl Hall of Fame in 1992 and into the College Football Hall of Fame in 2010.
+He was inducted into the Rose Bowl Hall of Fame in 1992 the USC Athletics Hall of Fame in 2001, and into the College Football Hall of Fame in 2010.
+The 1972 team included four other College Hall of Fame players, Anthony Davis, Lynn Swann (also in the NFL Hall of Fame), Richard Wood, and Charle Young, and is considered one of the all-time great college teams.